dvidd/api-photo-ai/README.md

 # api-photo-ai
-Api for object recognition for images via post request
+Api for object recognition for images via post request, send a url img and it would return an array with the objects detected and the probability
-### How it works :
+### How make it  work local :

 To run the server first install the requierements.txt, then run
 `````python